atx-barnes/neurox/README.md

 ## Troubleshooting

-- Ensure all environment variables are correctly set
+- Ensure all environment variables are correctly set BEFORE running application.
 - Check Twilio console for call logs and error messages
 - Verify that your ngrok tunnel is active and the URL is up-to-date in both the `.env` file and Twilio console
 - If calls are not connecting or you're not hearing the message, double-check that you've updated both the `.env` file and the Twilio webhook URL with the latest ngrok URL